 Canadian pension Resignation

 Termination without cause Paid as a commuted value or monthly benefit according to the applicable DB plan provision

 Termination with cause

 Retirement For termination without cause , credited service is provided for the applicable notice period.

 Death

 401(k) Plan Resignation

-Termination without cause Account balance is available to take as a lump sum, partial, or periodic distribution.
+Termination without cause

-Termination with cause Account balance is available to take as a jump sum, partial, or periodic distribution.
+Termination with cause Account balance is available to take as a lump sum, partial, or periodic distribution.

 Retirement

 Death Account balance is transferred to an account in the name of the participant's beneficiary.

 Benefits Resignation Coverage ends, or retiree benefits begin if eligible.

-Termination without cause Coverage continues during the notice period (or an equivalent lump-sum payout is made).
-Retiree benefits eligibility is determined at the end of the notice period.
+Termination without cause Coverage continues during the notice period (or an equivalent lump-sum payout is made) Retiree benefits eligibility is determined at the end of the notice period.

 Termination with cause Coverage ends, or retiree benefits begin if eligible.

 Retirement Coverage ends, or retiree benefits begin if eligible.

 Death Coverage continues to eligible dependents for a specified period of time after death.

 Perquisites Resignation Payments end.

 Termination without cause A lump-sum cash payment equal to the corporate cost of the perquisite package in the one- year period preceding the separation date multiplied by the notice period.

 Termination with cause

 Retirement Payments end.

 Death

 Other Resignation

 Termination without cause Outplacement services.

-Termination with cause -
+Termination with cause

-Retirement -
+Retirement

-Death -
+Death